-According to the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps (FIRM), the entire proposed Project site falls within FEMA Zone X, designated as an Area of Minimal Flood Hazard (see Appendix A).
-The Project area does not encompass any waterways under the jurisdiction of the Central Valley Flood Protection Board and would not impact hydrological resources.
-Therefore, no encroachment permit would be required.
+According to the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps (FIRM), the proposed Project site falls within FEMA Zone AE, designated as a Special Flood Hazard Area with Basal Flood Elevation or Depth (see Appendix A).
+A Floodplain Development Permit from FEMA would therefore be required.
+However, Project construction would remain in existing roadways and would not impact any hydrological resources.
+The Project area does not encompass any waterways under the jurisdiction of the Central Valley Flood Protection Board; therefore, no encroachment permit would be required.